History of Rochester, New York: The Flower City

-In 1830, William A. Reynolds started his first seed business at the corner of Sophia and Buffalo Streets (now South Plymouth Avenue and West Main Street).
-This was the start of what would become the Ellwanger & Barry Nursery Co., which eventually was relocated to Mt.
+In 1830, William A. Reynolds started a seed business at the corner of Sophia and Buffalo Streets (now South Plymouth Avenue and West Main Street).
+This was the origin of the Ellwanger & Barry Nursery Co., which was eventually relocated to Mt.
 Hope Avenue, across from Mount Hope Cemetery.
-James Vick and Joseph Harris also start their own nursery businesses.
-Vick used innovative mass marketing and regular customer correspondence to build one of the most respected seed companies in the United States.
-His extensive flower garden on East Avenue was a showplace and weekend destination for local residents.
-The location of the garden is now bounded by Vick Park A and Vick Park B. The population in 1830 was only 9,207, but it still ranked as the 25th largest city in the United States.
-In 1840, the population and rank were 20,191 and 19th, respectively.
-In 1842, the original aqueduct over the Genesee River was replaced with a better one slightly south of the first one.
-This latter aqueduct now supports Broad Street.
+James Vick and Joseph Harris also established nursery businesses.
+Vick used mass marketing and regular customer correspondence to build one of the most prominent seed companies in the United States.
+His flower garden on East Avenue attracted visitors; the location is now bounded by Vick Park A and Vick Park B. The population in 1830 was 9,207, ranking Rochester as the 25th largest city in the United States.
+By 1840, the population had grown to 20,191, making it the 19th largest.
+In 1842, the original aqueduct over the Genesee River was replaced with a larger one slightly south of the first; this latter aqueduct now supports Broad Street.

-By 1850, the population reached 36,000, making it the 21st largest city in the United States.
-Westward expansion had moved the focus of farming to the Great Plains and Rochester's importance as the center for flour milling had declined.
-Several seed companies in Rochester had grown to become the largest in the world, with Ellwanger & Barry Nursery Co. the largest.
-Rochester's nickname was changed from the Flour City to the Flower City.
-In 1850, the University of Rochester was founded in the U. S. Hotel on Buffalo St, and affiliated with the Baptist Church.
-Two four-year courses were offered.
-In 1851, due to Rochester and Monroe County's tremendous growth, a new three-story county courthouse in the Greek Revival style was constructed.
-It was built from brick manufactured at Cobb's Hill by Gideon Cobb, and cost $76,000.
+By 1850, the population reached 36,000, making Rochester the 21st largest city in the United States.
+Westward expansion had shifted the center of farming to the Great Plains, and Rochester's importance as a flour-milling center declined.
+Several seed companies in Rochester had grown to become among the largest in the world, with Ellwanger & Barry Nursery Co. being the largest.
+Rochester's nickname changed from the Flour City to the Flower City.
+In 1850, the University of Rochester was founded in the U.S. Hotel on Buffalo St, affiliated with the Baptist Church, and offered two four-year courses.
+In 1851, a new three-story county courthouse in the Greek Revival style was constructed, built from brick manufactured at Cobb's Hill by Gideon Cobb, at a cost of $76,000.